warren-bank/HLS-Proxy/.recipes/03. mlb.com/.keystores/01. bilasport.net/bookmarks.md

 #### Notes:

-* I haven't tested this yet, but I'd be willing to bet that..
+* the "keystore" endpoints are __not__ identical / interchangeable
-  * all of the "keystore" endpoints are identical
+  * each team needs custom configuration
-  * any of the "keystore" endpoints could be used for all MLB teams
+  * on the upside, each individual endpoint (for a specific team) has a static URL